wfen/dinghy/6.824-notes/go_threads_and_raft.md

-# MIT 6.824: Lecture 5 -  Go, Threads, and Raft - A blog by Timi Adeniran
+# MIT 6.824: Lecture 5 -  Go, Threads, and Raft

 Although 'Raft' is mentioned in the title, a better title for this post is 'Concurrency in Go', as Raft will not be discussed until the next post.
 Also, unlike other posts on this blog, this one will also feature code samples!
 Examples of good and bad Go code will be shown for building concurrent applications.